 Okay, so you’re in the market for a solid pair of headphones, but don’t want to spend your grocery allowance for the month.
-Fortunately, there are plenty of affordable headphones out there.
-Investing $200 in a pair of headphones may be difficult to justify, but doing so will keep you satisfied for years to come.
+Fortunately, there are plenty of sub-$200 cans out there.
+Initially, the investment may be difficult to justify, but doing so will keep you satisfied for years to come.
 Rather than sending you off on a wild goose chase, we’ve saved you from the grunt work and put together a list of the best headphones under $200.

 You might also like: Best headphones under $100